Ford plans $11 billion investment, 40 electrified vehicles by 2022 | 4-Traders

 Volkswagen said in November it would spend $40 billion on electric cars, autonomous driving and new mobility services by the end of 2022 – significantly more than when it announced two months earlier it would invest more than 20 billion euros on electric and self-driving cars through 2030.

-Toyota is racing to commercialize a breakthrough battery technology during the first half of the 2020s with the potential to cut the cost of making electric cars.
+Toyota is racing to commercialise a breakthrough battery technology during the first half of the 2020s with the potential to cut the cost of making electric cars.

 Daimler CEO Dieter Zetsche hinted to Former California Gov. Arnold Schwarzenegger during an exchange on stage next to the G-class that Daimler would someday have an electric version of the vehicle.